graalvm/graalvm-demos/native-jfr-demo/README.md

 ## Build and Run Native Executables with JFR

-1. Change directory to the demo subdirectories: _native-jfr-demo_:
+1. Change directory to the demo subdirectory: _native-jfr-demo_:
     ```
     cd graalvm-demos/native-jfr-demo
     ```
-2. Compile the Java file on GraalVM JDK:
+2. Compile the Java file using the GraalVM JDK:
     ```bash
     javac JFRDemo.java
     ```
     It creates two class files: _JFRDemo$HelloWorldEvent.class_ and _JFRDemo.class_.

-3. Build a native executable with the VM inspection enabled:
+3. Build a native executable with VM inspection enabled:
     ```bash
     native-image --enable-monitoring=jfr JFRDemo
     ```